WaqarSyed/chai-aur-react/interviewQuestions.md

 - **reset** : For resetting the form to its initial state.
 - **button** : A clickable button (not associated with the form submission).
 - **textarea** : For multi-line text input ( not an input type but essential for forms).

+## 2. What are Web Components , and how are they implemented?

+- Web Components are a set of technologies that allow developers to create reusable, encapsulated custom elements for web applications.
+They are framework-agnostic, meaning they work in any framework or even plain HTML/JavaScript.